 Rotate the Shot Spot

-To avoid scar tissue, don't inject in the same spot more than once in 2 weeks.
+Don’t inject in the same spot more than once in 2 weeks.
+This will keep you from getting scar tissue.
 If you rotate sites within one area, move an inch (about two finger widths) from the last spot each time.